johangithub/AFMAN11-217v1/chp14.md

 14.4.2.
 Accomplishing the Missed Approach.

 + 14.4.2.1.
-When to do the Missed Approach.
-The pilot shall perform the missed approach when the missed approach point, decision height (DH), or decision altitude (DA) is reached and any of the 3 following conditions exists:
+When to do the Missed Approach. <strong><em>The pilot shall perform the missed approach when the missed approach point, decision height (DH), or decision altitude (DA) is reached and any of the 3 following conditions exists:</em></strong>

-	+ 14.4.2.1.1.
-The runway environment is not in sight.
+	+ 14.4.2.1.1. <strong><em>The runway environment is not in sight.</em></strong>

-	+ 14.4.2.1.2.
-You are unable to make a safe landing.
+	+ 14.4.2.1.2. <strong><em>You are unable to make a safe landing.</em></strong>

-	+ 14.4.2.1.3.
-You are directed by the controlling agency.
+	+ 14.4.2.1.3. <strong><em>You are directed by the controlling agency.</em></strong>

 + 14.4.2.2.
 Fly the Aircraft.
 When you decide to execute the missed approach, fly the aircraft in accordance with the flight manual missed approach procedures.

 + 14.4.2.3.
 Transition.
 Transition from the approach to the missed approach in a positive manner using precise attitude and power control changes.
 Establish the missed approach attitude, power setting, and configuration prescribed in the flight manual.
 Crosscheck the vertical velocity indicator and altimeter for positive climb indications before retracting the gear and wing flaps.
 Since aircraft control will require almost total attention, you should have the first heading, course, and altitude in mind before reaching the missed approach point.

 	+ 14.4.2.3.1.
-If you decide to execute a missed approach prior to reaching the missed approach point, continue along the IAP routing at or above the DA/DH until reaching the missed approach point.
-You may climb to the missed approach altitude while following the IAP routing.
-Do not initiate any turns on the missed approach until reaching the missed approach point.
-If ATC issues you a vector on the missed approach, consider this your new clearance.
+If you decide to execute a missed approach prior to reaching the missed approach point, <strong><em>continue along the IAP routing at or above the DA/DH until reaching the missed approach point.</em></strong> You may climb to the missed approach altitude while following the IAP routing. <strong><em>Do not initiate any turns on the missed approach until reaching the missed approach point.</em></strong> If ATC issues you a vector on the missed approach, consider this your new clearance.

 + 14.4.2.4.
-Lose Visual Reference.
-If visual reference is lost while circling to land, the pilot shall follow the missed approach specified for the approach procedure just flown, unless otherwise directed.
-An initial climbing turn toward the landing runway will ensure that the aircraft remains within the circling obstruction clearance area.
+Lose Visual Reference. <strong><em>If visual reference is lost while circling to land, the pilot shall follow the missed approach specified for the approach procedure just flown, unless otherwise directed.</em></strong> An initial climbing turn toward the landing runway will ensure that the aircraft remains within the circling obstruction clearance area.
 Continue to turn until established on the missed approach course (Figure 14.1).
 An immediate climb must be initiated to ensure climb gradient requirements are met.

 ##### Figure 14.1.
 Missed Approach from the Circling Approach.
 ![fig14_1](figs/fig14_1.png)

 14.4.3.
-Climb Gradient.
-The pilot shall ensure that the aircraft can achieve the published climb gradient.
+Climb Gradient. <strong><em>The pilot shall ensure that the aircraft can achieve the published climb gradient.
 When the gradient is not published, climb at least 200 feet per nautical mile in order to clear obstructions.
-See AFI 11-202V3, for engine out performance requirements.
+See AFI 11-202V3, for engine out performance requirements.</em></strong>

 14.4.4.
 Request clearance.
 As soon as practical after initiating the missed approach, advise ATC and request clearance for specific action; that is, to an alternate airport, another approach, or holding.
 Do not sacrifice aircraft control for the sake of a voice transmission.